 Castor is democratizing clinical trials with the highest rated eClinical platform for decentralized and hybrid clinical trials.
 Castor’s plug and play platform offers rapid deployment at scale, enabling researchers to create a trial in a matter of clicks, with easy enrollment and real-world data capture.
 Castor is bringing human-centered design to the clinical trial process, from recruitment to analysis, and improving the quality, security and reusability of data for researchers worldwide.

 More than 75,000 researchers across 90 countries are using Castor to supercharge their clinical studies, enrolling more than 2.6 million patients.
 Castor’s platform has supported more than 7,500 studies around the world covering a broad range of disease areas including diabetes, cardiovascular disease, rare diseases, medical device and medical diagnostics.
-For more information, visit www.castoredc.com
+For more information, visit castoredc2.staging.wpengine.com